 How long does The Swimmer take?

 The Swimmer is just over a half-marathon in distance – so that's 13 miles of running.
-It takes a morning – we meet at 7.30am at Hampstead Tube environs.
-We set off at 7:45am and finish at Brockwell Lido at around mid day.
+It takes a morning.
+We meet at around 7am at Hampstead Tube environs.
+We set off promptly as it get's light - usually around 7.15to 7:30am.
+We finish at Brockwell Lido at around mid day after bacon butties and coffee.
 The route is available here.